deep-finder/tirfm-deepfinder/README.md

 `edf_convert_tiff_to_h5 --batch path/to/movies/ --output path/to/outputs/ --make_subfolder`

 where `path/to/movies/` contains movies folders (which in turn contains tiff files).
-The `--make_subfolder` option enable to put all tiff files in a `till/` subfolder ; which is useful in batch mode.
+The `--make_subfolder` option enable to put all tiff files in a `till/` subfolder; which is useful in batch mode.
 The `--batch` option enables to process multiple movie folders at once and work in the same way in all ExoDeepFinder commands.

 The above command will turn the following file structure: